ieure/pinhead/README.md

 `pinout` key must be a string describing what the pinout is for.
 The second key is `conns`, which is an array of connector objects.

+The format is general enough to represent any kind of connector on any kind of device.

+Example:

 ```json
 {
     "pinout": "Asteroids",